Reuse and Recycling: The Future of Office Refurbs

 However, businesses are now finding that integrating reuse and recycling into office refurbishment can help deliver improved working environments whilst making cost savings on more traditional approaches.

-Money saved can be then be diverted to create better meeting, break out and recreational areas, benefiting both the employees and the employer.
+Money saved can be then be diverted to create a better meeting, break out and recreational areas, benefiting both the employees and the employer.

 Overcoming barriers to reuse